 Slice a quarter of the onion lengthwise and you'll end up with half moons that work well for sandwiches and tacos, but of course you are a free chopper so feel free to get creative.

-Give them a quick toss so the rings separate from each other and stuff ’em in a Mason jar.
-Since we are using vinegar for the pickling a non-reactive container works best, i.e. glass jars for the win.
+Give them a quick toss so the rings separate from each other and stuff 'em in a Mason jar.
+Since we are using vinegar for the pickling a non-reactive container will work best, i.e. glass jars for the win.

 Pour the vinegar solution into the jar and add a single clove of garlic chopped in half and some cracks of black pepper.